-In any current market simulation software, the incorporation of each dispatchable resource's BPFs into its bidding could be done in two ways:
+In any current market simulation software, the incorporation of each market participant's BPFs into its bidding could be done in two ways:

-- The easier way is to just have the software generate the bids for each dispatchable resource as is currently done with all resources able to offer prices at the MFP and then floor these offers at each dispatchable resources BPF at the time, that is bid price = max(normal NEM bid price, BPF, or - The harder way, is to directly construct the bids using each dispatchable resource such that the lowest price is greater than or equal to the resources BPF.
+- The easier way is to just have the software generate the bids for each market participant's resource as is currently done with participant's able to offer prices at the MFP and then floor these offers at each participant's BPF at the time, that is bid price = max(normal NEM bid price, BPF) or - The harder way, is to directly construct the bids using each market participant resource's bids and offers such that the lowest price is greater than or equal to the participant's BPF.

-There is not much benefit in taking the second harder option because when a resource is bid at the MFP in the normal NEM dispatch it would probably bid at the BFP in the priority dispatch and similarly if a resource bids at its BFP in the priority dispatch it is likely to bid at the MFP in the normal NEM dispatch provided its BFP is well below its opportunity cost, that is its bid at its BFP is not a reflection of its actual opportunity cost.
+There is not much benefit in taking the second harder option because when a resource is bid at the MFP in the normal NEM dispatch it would probably bid at the BPF in the priority dispatch and similarly if a resource bids at its BPF in the priority dispatch it is likely to bid at the MFP in the normal NEM dispatch provided its BPF is well below its opportunity cost, that is its bid at its BPF is not a reflection of its actual opportunity cost.